SimMarkt/PyComInt/README.md

   - `cryptography`
   - `pg8000`

-In order to avoid any version conflicts, it is recommended to use the libraries given in `requirements.txt`.
+To avoid any version conflicts, it is recommended to use the libraries given in `requirements.txt`.

 ---